Rhinefield House Wedding Photographs

 The sun shone down on all of the cheery wedding guests.
 We took the opportunity to steal the happy couple away for a well-deserved break and some Rhinefiled House wedding photographs.

 One of the challenges we face on a wedding day is balancing time.
-Leaving enough time before group photographs that the guests have had a chance to drink and eat and relax and not too much time that they arrive to wedding breakfast late.
+Leaving enough time before group photographs that the guests have had a chance to drink and eat and relax and not too much time that they arrive at the wedding breakfast late.

 We couldn’t have been more accurate with Tom and Kemisha’s chosen groups.
 As we finished the last group the rain started to descend, just in time for the wedding breakfast to be called.